techindro/ZiaLabs-AI/README.md

-# ZiaLabs AI — Research tutor
+# ZiaLabs AI — Research Assiatant

 A full-stack web application that helps researchers search, analyze, and manage academic papers using AI.
 Built with Node.js, Express, and the Gemini API.